nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 When an X-Road member is deleted, information about all security servers in its ownership will be deleted as well.

 To delete an X-Road member, follow these steps.
-1. On the Members tab, select a member that you wish to delete, and click members name.
+1. In the Members tab, select a member that you wish to delete, and click members name.
 2. In the view that opens, click Delete member "\<member name\>".
 In the confirmation window that opens, enter member code and click Delete.

 # 8. Managing the Security Servers